-An Osteochondral fracture is a tear of the cartilage which covers the end of a bone, within a joint.
-It is also known as Osteochondritis Dissecans and is common in the knee joint, especially in association with other injuries such as ACL tears.
+Osteochondritis dissecans or Osteochondral fracture is a tear of the cartilage which covers the ends of the bone within a joint.
+It can occur in association with other injuries such as ACL tears.

-Osteochondral Fractures are also sometimes known as articular cartilage injuries.
-The only difference is that with an osteochondral fracture, there may also be a bone fracture involved.
-Sometimes the torn piece of cartilage also contains a bone fragment.
-These fragments can vary is size and depth, with larger ones typically causing more problems.
+However, an Osteochondral fracture may also involve injury to the bone as well.
+For instance, the torn piece of cartilage also contains a bone fragment.
+Fragments vary in size and depth, with larger ones typically causing more problems.

-These fragments are sometimes known as 'loose bodies or fragments' and can cause symptoms such as those listed above, which may be intermittent as the fragment moves within the joint.
-The knee may go for long periods with no symptoms at all, only to then play up for a few days at a time.
+Fragments or ‘loose bodies’ may move within the joint.
+Hence, symptoms may be intermittent.
+You may go for long periods with no symptoms at all, only for your knee to then play up for a few days at a time.

-Osteochondral fractures occur most frequently in children and adolescents as they bone is softer and so more likely to fracture in this way.
-This injury most frequently occurs during a violent twist to the knee, especially when weight bearing.
-The twist may occur from a direct trauma such as a tackle or other impact, or from a fall.
+Osteochondral fractures occur most frequently in children and adolescents as the bone is softer and so more likely to fracture in this way.
+This injury most frequently occurs during a violent twist to the knee, especially when weight-bearing.
+The twist may occur from direct trauma such as a tackle or other impact, or from a fall.